 His constant message was that it was going to be down to women to take the message about the very real health benefits of using bioidentical hormones forward as Doctors were, and still are, sceptical.

 Dr Lee died in 2003, and he was indeed prophetic because it is women themselves who ask the questions about using bioidentical hormones and are battling against the lack of real information about them in the medical world.

 Don’t believe me?
 Well what I can tell you is that it is a wonder I am not bald from the number of times I tear my hear out on receiving yet another email telling me their doctor has told them they don’t need progesterone after a hysterectomy or menopause, only oestrogen, and that brittle bones need drugs not hormones.

 Why are drugs considered the only option?

 A column in a mainstream newspaper by their resident Doctor ‘reassured’ a woman who had osteoporosis but struggled with the drug’s many side effects, that she had been ‘unlucky’ to react badly to the previous treatments.

 They suggested that one reason these drugs are not always well tolerated was ‘first, the side-effect of heartburn, which affects many patients; and, second, whether the patient is able to comply with the instructions for taking them’.

 Hardly surprising when you are told it’s essential you remain upright for half an hour after taking the drug, so traces do not remain in the gullet, causing irritation and you can’t eat for up to two hours before and after taking it, so it is absorbed properly.

-Cost is what is often given as the reason – but 2-3 months of a progesterone cream for under £20 compared to £366 for the twice yearly injection and £377 for the annual one including the hospital cost just doesn’t add up to me.
+Cost is what is often given as the reason – but 2-3 months of a progesterone cream for around £20 a time compared to £366 for the twice yearly injection, and £377 for the annual one, including the hospital cost, just doesn’t add up to me.